Monday, July 4, 2016

 There is a growing agreement among the best doctors today that transfusing blood is as fraught with complications as transplanting organs.

-Likely you've heard blood being referred to as "type A," "type B, or "type O." These distinctions refer to antigens in the blood, and so far researchers have discovered 29 different "types."
+Likely you've heard blood being referred to as "type A," "type B, or "type O." These distinctions refer to antigens, markers on the surface of red blood cells.
+So far researchers have discovered 29 different "types."
 The antigens essentially make each person's blood unique; they do not play well with others.
 Mismatched blood was the reason for the death of nearly all early transfusion patients.
 Even with all the technology available today, it is estimated that about one in 12,000 units of transfused blood in the United States is not matched correctly to the recipient.

 Your body creates red blood cells at the astonishing rate of 2 million to 3 million per second!
 It does so because 2 to 3 million blood cells are dying per second.
 You have 10 units of blood, all together.
 That means in any given stored unit of blood, 200,000 to 300,000 red blood cells are dying each second.
-If blood is stored for just one hour, that's 72,000,000 dead cells.
+If a unit of blood is stored for just one hour, it now contains 72,000,000 dead cells.
 In a day, that's over 18 billion dead cells!
-I'm not feeling real great about 18 billion dead anything being pumped into my body.
+I'm not feeling real great about 18 billion dead anything being put into my body.

 What's the number of dead cells after a week?
 How long before they begin to putrify?